Home » Social learning » Networks

 Here we distinguish between team and group approaches that come together to complete or achieve a task or goal, and those that come together because they want to to build relationships or share common work experiences.
 The former is characterised by many work teams, while the latter can be evidenced in communities of practice.Team building

-- A checklist for evaluating team performance This is a checklist that people can use to help a team evaluate their progress and improve their performance.
+- A checklist for evaluating team performance This checklist from Margaret Kilvington and Will Allen is designed to help a team evaluate their progress and improve their performance.
+It is an easy-to-use tool for facilitators and team leaders.

 - How to build good teams This newspaper article by Philippa Stevenson highlights the importance of good teams for improving organizational performance.